 - Appearance: Poor personal hygiene or sudden gain or loss of weight.

-If you or someone you know is exhibiting these symptoms, please do not hesitate to call and speak with one of our trained Addiction Counselors at 1-800-861-1768.
+If you or someone you know is exhibiting these drug abuse symptoms., please do not hesitate to call and speak with one of our trained Addiction Counselors here at The Watershed at 1-800-861-1768.

 Not sure if you are really addicted to drugs or alcohol?
 Click this free and confidential quiz to find out now: Am I Addicted To Drugs Or Alcohol Quiz?